Our global community

 Our Global Leadership Collaborative

-AMBS has also partnered with Mennonite World Conference (MWC) to provide Anabaptist-based theological and church leadership education to Anabaptists around the globe in both for-credit and noncredit formats.
+AMBS is collaborating with Mennonite World Conference (MWC) to provide Anabaptist-based theological and church leadership education to Anabaptists around the globe in both for-credit and noncredit formats.
 Pastors and church leaders are able to take courses in biblical and theological studies, church history and ministry in their home countries.
 Learn more about this “sharing of gifts” between MWC and AMBS

 Online offerings equip Anabaptist leaders around the world

-You can gain a quality Anabaptist theological education from a fully accredited, academically strong and theologically grounded seminary without moving away from your family or having to secure a visa.
+You can gain a quality Anabaptist theological education from a fully accredited, academically robust and theologically grounded seminary without moving away from your family or having to secure a visa.

-• Offered on a rotating basis and include: Exploring Anabaptist History and Theology; Understanding Anabaptist Approaches to Scripture: What’s Different and Why?; Transforming Congregational Conflict and Communication.
+- Courses offered on a rotating basis include: Exploring Peace and Justice in the Bible; Exploring Anabaptist History and Theology; Understanding Anabaptist Approaches to Scripture: What’s Different and Why?; and Transforming Congregational Conflict and Communication.

 Graduate Certificate in Theological Studies

-• Students choose their own course of study that matches their interests and learning goals, focusing on biblical studies, theological studies, peace studies or alternatives.
+- Students choose their own course of study tailored to their interests and learning goals, in consultation with an assigned advisor.

 Journey: A Missional Leadership Development Program

-• An undergraduate-level non-degree program that focuses on spiritual disciplines, theological and biblical studies, character development, mentoring and gifts development to help participants deepen their faith and strengthen their leadership.
+Journey is an undergraduate-level nondegree program that focuses on spiritual disciplines, theological and biblical studies, character development, mentoring and gifts development to help participants deepen their faith and strengthen their leadership.

 Master of Arts: Theology and Global Anabaptism (MATGA)